lelloc/doc-admin/content/users-groups-roles/agents.rst

 Agent Back End Sources
 ----------------------

+Agents can be read and synchronized from an Active Directory® or LDAP server.

+In case of using *On-Premise* system or *((OTRS)) Community Edition*, you may use the following section to configure your system.

 .. note::

-   Agents can be read and synchronized from an Active Directory® or LDAP server.
-The following configurations are taken care of by the "Customer Solution Team <support@otrs.com>".
-In case you use OnPremise or the ((OTRS)) Community Edition, then you may also use this section to configure your system.
+   The following configurations are taken care of by the *Customer Solution Team* in **OTRS**.
+Please contact the *Customer Solution Team* via support@otrs.com or in the `OTRS Portal <https://portal.otrs.com/>`__.

 Agent Authentication Back End